wayneeseguin/graft/README.md

 The data in `second.yml` is overlayed on top of the data in `first.yml`.
 Check out the [merge semantics][merge-semantics] and [array merging][array-merge] for more info on how that was done.
-Or, check out [this example on play.spruce.cf][play.spruce-example]
+Or, check out [this example on play.graft.cf][play.graft-example]

 ## Documentation

-- [What are all the spruce operators, and how do they work?][operator-docs]
+- [What are all the graft operators, and how do they work?][operator-docs]
 - [How do I use expression operators (arithmetic, boolean, comparisons)?][expression-operators]
-- [What are the merge semantics of spruce?][merge-semantics]
+- [What are the merge semantics of graft?][merge-semantics]
-- [How can I manipulate arrays with spruce?][array-merge]
+- [How can I manipulate arrays with graft?][array-merge]
 - [Can I specify defaults for an operation, or use environment variables?][env-var-defaults]
-- [Can I use spruce with go-patch files?][go-patch-support]
+- [Can I use graft with go-patch files?][go-patch-support]
-- [Can I use spruce with CredHub?][credhub-support]
+- [Can I use graft with CredHub?][credhub-support]
-- [Can I use spruce with Vault?][vault-support]
+- [Can I use graft with Vault?][vault-support]
 - [How can I use default values with Vault?][vault-defaults]
-- [How can I generate spruce templates with spruce itself?][defer]
+- [How can I generate graft templates with graft itself?][defer]
-- [How can I use spruce with BOSH's Cloud Config?][cloud-config-support]
+- [How can I use graft with BOSH's Cloud Config?][cloud-config-support]
 - [How do I create new operators?][operator-api]

-## What else can Spruce do for you?
+## What else can graft do for you?

-`spruce` doesn't just stop at merging datastructures together.
+`graft` doesn't just stop at merging datastructures together.
 It also has the following helpful subcommands:

-`spruce diff` - Allows you to get a useful diff of two YAML files, to see where they differ semantically.
+`graft diff` - Allows you to get a useful diff of two YAML files, to see where they differ semantically.
 This is more than a simple diff tool, as it examines the functional differences, rather than just textual (e.g. key-ordering differences would be ignored)

-`spruce json` - Allows you to convert a YAML document into JSON, for consumption by something that requires a JSON input. `spruce merge` will handle both YAML + JSON documents, but produce only YAML output.
+`graft json` - Allows you to convert a YAML document into JSON, for consumption by something that requires a JSON input. `graft merge` will handle both YAML + JSON documents, but produce only YAML output.

-`spruce vaultinfo` - Takes a list of files that would be merged together, and analyzes what paths in Vault would be looked up.
+`graft vaultinfo` - Takes a list of files that would be merged together, and analyzes what paths in Vault would be looked up.
 Useful for determining explicitly what access an automated process might need to Vault to obtain the right credentials, and nothing more.
 Also useful if you need to audit what credentials your configs are retrieving for a system..